 Fear 2000 is a conference series hosted by the Centre for Culture, Media and Society and the Department of Media Arts and Communication at Sheffield Hallam University, convened by Craig Ian Mann, Chris Cooke and Oliver Hicks and dedicated to the study of horror media in the twenty-first century.

 Fear 2000 was previously hosted by the Department of Humanities and co-organised by Craig Ian Mann, Rose Butler and Shelley O’Brien.

-Oliver Hicks is a doctoral candidate at Sheffield Hallam University, aligned to the Centre of Culture, Media and Society and the Department of Media Arts and Communication.
-He is researching the cultural history of French horror cinema.
-He previously completed an MRes at SHU focused on Grand Guignol and New French Extremity.
+Oli Hicks (they/them) is a doctoral candidate at Sheffield Hallam University, aligned to the Centre of Culture, Media and Society and the Department of Media Arts and Communication.
+They are researching the cultural history of French horror cinema.
+They previously completed an MRes at SHU focused on Grand Guignol and New French Extremity.